This assignment is related to virtual memory

 , the program

-should generate the output file as output-part2
+should generate output to a file named output-part2

 checksum for the output file output-part2